doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

 During this workshop you will learn how to connect devices to AWS IoT, install Device Client software and initiate provisioning workflow.

 The guideline was written to be used on an Ubuntu Amazon EC2 Instance.
 But it should be easy to replace the code to be used with your own device (ex.
 RaspberyPI), or other operating system.
-Most of this workshop is independant of the device type.
+Most of this workshop is independant of the device type or processor architecture.

 To complete this workshop you will need an active AWS account, and basic understanding of [AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html).